tokenized/docs/intro-preface.md

 - [Tokenized Protocol Specification](https://github.com/tokenized/specification)

 This repository is a reference for the Tokenized protocol structure.
-All definitions for message types and asset types are stored in YAML to be parsed and compiled into other languages.
-All definitions are grouped by their purpose and are versioned within.
+All definitions for message types and asset types are stored in YAML to be parsed and compiled into various programming languages.

-Currently supported languages are:

-* Go
-* Python
-* Markdown (this documentation)

 <a name="support"></a>
 ## Support